kirstin/kirstinheidler.co.uk/pages/contact.md

 Email: <a id="mailLink">hello[ät]kirstinheidler.co.uk</a>

 Where I live, I have poor mobile reception.
-Therefore, please use one of the other ways (than calling my phone) to contact me to schedule a time to talk with me.
+Therefore, please use one of the other ways (than calling my phone) to contact me.

+<button class="ml-onclick-form" onclick="ml('show', 'hSuZLh', true)">Subscribe to my Mailinglist</button>

 If you would like to file a complaint, please see the [complaints procedure]({{ site.baseurl }}/complaints-procedure).